steveghee/OCTO_Studio_extensions/README.md

   `$scope.view.wdg.zones.zoidata = [
                                          { position: "0,0,0",    // defined as a string of xyz coordinates
-                                              color: [1,0,0],    // optional data
+                                              color: [1,0,0],    // optional information to define/override color of POI indicator
-                                             radius: 2           // optional; defines the radius of this specific zone }
+                                             cutoff: 2           // optional; defines the radius of this specific zone }
                                        ];`